pequet/obsidian-concept-manager/README.md

 - **Future-Proof**: All parameters pass through to `getRelatedConcepts()`, ensuring compatibility with future updates

 The script adapts to the page it's running in, automatically using the page's metadata to determine relationships and content, making it truly self-contained and maintenance-free.

+## Contextual Activation: Neural Graph, Scoped

+Contextual Activation makes the vault behave like a neural graph: selecting a context “lights up” the relevant subset of notes and edges while other areas remain inactive for discovery.
+Discovery and scoring operate strictly within this activated subset.
+Learn more: [docs/010-Contextual-Activation.md](docs/100-Contextual-Activation.md).

 ## Installation